billkarsh/SpikeGLX/Markdown/UserManual.md

 event (NOT YET IMPLEMENTED).
 Bit #6 is the sync waveform, the other bits are error flags.
 Each probe is its own stream.

-Imec Oneboxes are compact and inexpensive alternatives to PXI chassis.
-Each Onebox connects via USB.
+Imec OneBoxes are compact and inexpensive alternatives to PXI chassis.
+Each OneBox connects via USB.
 A box has two ports for neural headstages.
-The probes you plug into a Onebox are treated as additional imecj data streams, as if those probes were plugged into PXI modules.
-Oneboxes can also read up to 12 analog channels and those channels can be thresholded, making 12 pseudo digital channels.
-These nonneural inputs are referred to as Onebox streams, with labels `obx0`, `obx1`, and so on.
+The probes you plug into a OneBox are treated as additional imecj data streams, as if those probes were plugged into PXI modules.
+OneBoxes can also read up to 12 analog channels and those channels can be thresholded, making 12 pseudo digital channels.
+These nonneural inputs are referred to as OneBox streams, with labels `obx0`, `obx1`, and so on.

 An Nidq device (M, X or S-series, digital, a.k.a.
 62xx, 63xx, 61xx, 65xx)